As of Wednesday November 19, 2014, the

 Senior Accountant (FT-Auditor’s Department)

-must have strong analytical skills, good verbal and written communication
+strong analytical skills, good verbal and written communication ability, and

 and / or Tyler Odyssey judicial software a plus.
 Job duties include, but not limited to,

 payroll accounting, detailed account analyses, query/report writing and

 flexible to changes in work processes and job responsibilities.
 Hours:

 M-F, 8 am – 5 pm.
 Please apply at

 the Brazoria County Human Resources Department or applications may be obtained